-3.6.5 Refresher Training Workshops
+4.9.5 Refresher Training Workshops

 The M&E ICT team has conducted more than 16 training/refresher training workshops since inception till date.
+The list is given below.
 The ICT team continues to provide support and technical assistance to all enumerators across all project territories and is prepared to offer additional refresher training sessions as needed or upon request.